 Prior month adjustment (PMA) logs are created to itemize variances needing DPR adjustments and Financial Settlements corrections to the general ledger.
 These logs are distributed to the Risk Management Book Administrators and Financial Settlements 5 to 10 days following close.
 The PMA logs outline for both groups variances that must be corrected by a general ledger entry or a DPR adjustment to ensure that the amounts reported on the DPR equal the amounts recorded in the general ledger.

-Appendix A

-EXCHANGE CONTRACTS

-The following exchange contracts are traded by MEH:

-New York Mercantile Exchange (NYMEX)

-Henry Hub Natural Gas

-Liquefied Propane

-Chicago Mercantile Exchange (CME)

-Weather